devjanaprime/javascript_csv_example/readme.md

 A quick example of creating a CSV spreadsheet file from a string in javascript.

-Send the following functiona string to convert to CSV and a filename.
-The file will automatically be created and downlaoded automatically.
+Send the following function a string to convert to CSV and a filename.
+The file will automatically be created and downloaded.

 ```
 let downloadCsv = ( string, fileName ) => {